 Founded in the early 1990s by Prof. Jacques Defourny, the Centre for Social Economy (Centre d’Economie Sociale - CES) pursues three major goals:

-Three Chairs within the CES contribute to teaching and research in management and entrepreneurship related to social enterprise and the social economy, namely the "Cera Chair in Social Entrepreneurship" (Prof. Sybille Mertens), the "SRIW-Sowecsom Chair in Social Enterprise Management" (Prof. Benjamin Huybrechts) and the newly born "Baillet-Latour Chair in Social Investment and Philanthropy"
+Three Chairs within the CES contribute to teaching and research in management and entrepreneurship related to social enterprise and the social economy, namely the "Cera Chair in Cooperative and Social Entrepreneurship" (Prof. Sybille Mertens), the "SRIW-Sowecsom Chair in Social Enterprise Management" (Prof. Benjamin Huybrechts) and the "Baillet Latour Chair in Social Investment and Philanthropy" (Prof. Virginie Xhauflair).

-Since 1996, the CES has co-founded and hosted the Coordination Unit of the EMES European Research Network, which includes 12 research centres throughout the European Union and individual researchers specialised in the field of social entreprise and related issues (social and solidarity economy, non-profit organisations, third sector, etc.).
+Since 1996, the CES has co-founded and hosted the Coordination Unit of the EMES Research Network, which includes 12 research centres and hundreds of individual researchers throughout the world who work in the field of social entreprise and related issues (social and solidarity economy, non-profit organisations, third sector, etc.).
 The EMES Network, which has been registered as a non-profit organisation (AISBL) under Belgian law since 2002, was chaired by Jacques Defourny until 2010.
-The next edition of the EMES Research Conference on Social Enterprise will be organized in Liege (July 2013) in collaboration with the CES and the IAP research program.
+The last edition of the EMES Research Conference on Social Enterprise was organized in Liege (July 2013) in collaboration with the CES and the IAP research program.